avanalperen/2D-Platformer/README.md

-The game made by me while I was learning Unity, by using C#.
+The game I made while I was learning Unity, using C# while I was learning Unity, by using C#.